Endpoint Memory Forensic Investigation

 Not included by design: Memory images (you capture your own), pre-compiled binaries (you build from source), analysis tools (install per Lab Setup Guide).
 Capturing memory and building PoC tools from source are skills, not overhead.

-Memory Forensics Lab Pack v2.0
+Endpoint Memory Forensic Investigation Lab Pack v2.0

-7 attacks · 10 walkthroughs · 21 exercises · PoC source code · report templates
+7 attacks · 10 walkthroughs · 33 exercises · PoC source code · report templates

 Download Lab Pack (.zip)